Contact Locations Call

 Mother and daughter spending time with a cat.

-Accurate TestingLife-Changing Treatment
+Accurate Testingmeaningful Treatment

 Why Choose Modena Allergy & Asthma for Food Allergy Testing & Treatment?

-Food allergies are a serious concern, impacting daily life and requiring diligent management.
+At our office in San Diego food allergies are a serious concern, impacting daily life and requiring diligent management.
 At Modena Allergy & Asthma, we offer top-notch food allergy testing and cutting-edge treatments for individuals and families.
 Our expert team is dedicated to ensuring your safety and well-being in all situations, from school lunches to social gatherings.

 We prioritize accurate diagnosis and effective long-term solutions to alleviate allergic reactions.
 Trust us to provide the support and guidance needed to navigate food allergies with confidence.
 Contact us today to take control of your health and enjoy a life free from the anxiety of food allergies.